 (d) amounts equal to amounts recovered by the State of Western Australia under section 146(5) or 158(4) to the extent that they are referable to costs paid out of the Gene Technology Account.

-(2) The Consolidated Fund is appropriated to the necessary extent to enable amounts to be paid to the Commonwealth in accordance with subsection (1).
+(2) The Consolidated Account is appropriated to the necessary extent to enable amounts to be paid to the Commonwealth in accordance with subsection (1).

 Note: This section differs from section 130 of the Commonwealth Act.

+[Section 130 amended by No. 77 of 2006 s.
+4.]

 131. Recovery of amounts

 The following amounts may be recovered in a court of competent jurisdiction as debts due to the State of Western Australia —